babel/website/_posts/2017-01-23-upgrade-guide.md

 })
 ```

-While this is not recommended for performmance issues, you can get the old behavior using:
+You can get the old behavior using:

 ```js
 babylon.parse(code, {